 There are many reasons we might find the need to hire the services of a storage company.

-Perhaps you’re new to the city and need a temporary space to hold your bags before you settle in.
+Perhaps you’re new to the city, like Delaware, and need the services of a company like Delaware Movers, and need a temporary space to hold your bags before you settle in.
 Or maybe you are in the military or someone traveling to a new state/country on a transient job with no plans for permanent residence.

 The need to declutter is another common one among Americans, especially in this Marie Kondo era, as is the need to have more space in the home.

-You could also be downsizing and need a temporary place to hold your extra stuff or maybe selling a home and looking for a storage space to keep clunky items off-site during the staging process.
+You could also be downsizing and need a temporary place to hold your extra stuff, or maybe selling a home and looking for a New York self storage unit to keep clunky items off-site during the staging process.

 Others do it to free up space for renovations, while there are those who want a safe facility to keep valuable assets in.